-- To add a cluster-level user, specify only the user name. - To add a node-level user, specify the user name in the username@domain format.
+- To add a cluster-level user, specify only the user name. - To add a node-level user, specify the user name in the username@FODN format, where FODN is the fully qualified domain name.

-See "About managing VCS users from the command line" on page 199.
+See "About managing VCS users from the command line" on page 201.